aantron/ocaml.org/data/planet/bap/compiling-arm-binaries-for-use-with-bap.md

 <h2>Extras</h2>

 <p>You might like to debug your ARM binary with gdb.
 To do so, use qemu-arm to set
-up a gdb server which you&rsquo;ll be able to connect:</p>
+up a gdb server which you’ll be able to connect:</p>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>qemu-arm -L /usr/arm-linux-gnueabi/ -g 1111 hello_gccarm_O0
 </code></pre></div></div>